Singapura Cat Lifespan & Longevity Guide

 The Singapura has an average lifespan of 11-15 yrs.
 Smaller breeds generally live longer, and well-cared-for Singapuras often exceed average lifespan expectations.

-With a typical weight of 4-8 lbs and lifespan of 11-15 yrs, the Singapura requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 4-8 lbs and lifespan of 11-15 yrs, the Singapura has specific care needs shaped by its genetics and build.
 Understanding the Singapura starts with their short-coated, small-framed build — but their personality and health profile reveal the deeper story.

 Factors Affecting Longevity

 Understanding the Singapura starts with their short-coated, small-framed build — but their personality and health profile reveal the deeper story.
-Singapuras with high energy levels need consistent outlets for their drive and enthusiasm.
+The high-energy profile of Singapura calls for consistent physical and mental outlets; occasional effort will not absorb it.

 - Size: small (4-8 lbs)